 I must be more discerning.
 At times like that, I don’t think I’ll ever be able to stop that behaviour because its just something I don’t understand.

 Adult bullies tend to be sly, and subtle.
 But the bottom line is the same, they knowingly hurt someone.

 I’ve read that an adult bully’s aim is to gain power over another person, and make him or herself the dominant adult.
 They try to humiliate victims, and show them who is boss.
 They want to feel as though they are important and preferred, they think they can achieve this by belittling others, maybe by using language of patronising superiority.
 At worst physical violence.

-My initial response to this type of behaviour is to actually feel like I’m shrinking.
+My initial response to this type of behaviour is to actually feel like my physical form is shrinking.
 Maybe shrinking away from the hurt and maybe that feeling in me is a victory for the bully?

 There have been many times like this throughout my adult life.
-Each time its unexpected and I try to respond from my buddhist training.
-I often still feel hurt, humiliated and angry.
-But I can take the painful experience home to my buddhist alter and when immersed in my daily buddhist practise, can review it.
+Each time it’s unexpected and I try to respond from my buddhist training.
+I experience hurt, humiliation and even anger.
+But I can also take that painful experience home to my buddhist alter and when immersed in my daily buddhist practise, can review it.

 When I started practising, years ago, I couldn’t get far beyond the initial hurt and bewilderment in these situations.

 As my practise has progressed and understanding grown – and these situations have continued – I have developed the spirit of of being able to view these as just facts and can then determine to keep the true, deeper spirit of my life flowing.
-That’s a personal choice.
+That’s a personal choice and a personal victory.

 This year, I proved to myself that my beliefs in the power of my buddhist practise have become stronger than my suffering.